lmevange/Rentar/README.md

 ![alt tag](https://github.com/lmevange/Rentar/blob/readmepics/assets/Images/Screen%20Shot%202016-12-08%20at%207.12.46%20PM.png)

-Upon clicking a popup will apear and you can fillout the information for the aparemnt you wish to rate
+Upon clicking a popup will apear and you can fillout the information for the apartment you wish to rate and the following page will ask you to rate that apartments various amenities.

 You can contact us at the About Us button